jeffrey-over/jeffrey-over.github.io/_posts/2020-06-01-Selligent-system-tables.md

 <img src="/images/blog/addvalueformula.png" alt="Added value = Right content * Right moment" class="" >

 Therefore, use all the data you have at your disposal to get the best possible picture of your customers and their interests.
-The Selligent system tables can also be useful here.
+The Marigold Engage system tables can also be useful here.

 ### Examples
 *Business intelligence / dashboarding sync*
-By using aggregated data you can develop a process that links Selligent interaction data to business intelligence systems such as Tableau.
+By using aggregated data you can develop a process that links Marigold Engage interaction data to business intelligence systems such as Tableau.

 *Incident dashboard*
 By linking to the correct system tables, it is possible to set up an incident monitoring dashboard.
 Classify the incidents to allow critical errors to surface and resolve even faster, before the customer is affected.